Chinatowns in Queens: Chinatown in Elmhurst

 The Elmhurst Chinatown on Broadway, a satellite of Flushing Chinatown.

 Elmhurst's rapidly growing Chinatown is the second in Queens, in addition to the Flushing Chinatown.
 Previously a small area with Chinese shops on Broadway between 81st Street and Cornish Avenue, this newly evolved second Chinatown in Queens has now expanded to 45th Avenue and Whitney Avenue and is developing as a satellite of the Flushing Chinatown.
-In Chinese translation, Elmhurst is named 艾浒 (Àihǔ in Standard Chinese).
 There are also many other Southeast Asian businesses and shops in the area, including Malaysian Chinese, Singaporean Chinese, Indonesian, Thai, and Vietnamese.
 Hong Kong Supermarket and New York Supermarket serve as the largest Chinese supermarkets selling different food varieties to this Elmhurst Chinatown.
 Financial institutions have emerged along Broadway to serve the various Chinese communities of Elmhurst.
 Like Flushing's Chinatown, it is also very highly populated by Mandarin speakers, although many also speak other languages like Hakka.